Database Properties (Options Page)

 VarDecimal Storage Format Enabled

 This option is read-only starting with SQL Server 2008.
 When True, this database is enabled for the vardecimal storage format.
 Vardecimal storage format cannot be disabled while any tables in the database are using it.
-In SQL Server 2008 and later versions, all databases are enabled for the vardecimal storage format.
+In SQL Server 2008, all databases are enabled for the vardecimal storage format.
+For information about the vardecimal storage format, see Storing Decimal Data As Variable Length.
 This option uses sp_db_vardecimal_storage_format.

 Specify the option used to discover and report incomplete I/O transactions caused by disk I/O errors.
 Possible values are None, TornPageDetection, and Checksum.
-For more information, see Manage the suspect_pages Table (SQL Server).
+For more information, see Understanding and Managing the suspect_pages Table.